Changissnz/nu_merchant_principal/README.md

 more words, by and through the practice of accounting is the effect.

-The accounts become facts, and then the accounting is self-justifying greatly because it influences the course of justice, and is common misconceived as the craft of practice which can be innately provable in the same nature as mathematical claims, in turn, part of the structure of defense against third-party questions dangerous to the organization the accounts correspond to, as well as the organization's accurate introspection, commonly referred to as "internal investigations" in settings of more than one individual.
-Accounting becomes a cause for effects outside the tasks involved in accounting, and those effects are subject to accounting.
+The accounts become recognized as facts, and then the accounting is self-justifying greatly because it influences the course of justice, and is common misconceived as the craft of practice which can be innately provable in the same nature as mathematical claims, in turn, part of the structure of defense against third-party questions dangerous to the organization the accounts correspond to, as well as the organization's accurate introspection, commonly referred to as "internal investigations" in settings of more than one individual.
+Accounting becomes a cause for effects outside the tasks involved in accounting, and those effects are then subject to accounting.
 This is a common pattern in accounting, in prescribed routes of iteration that are synonymously cycles.

 Accounting serves the purposes of an axiomatic construct with input-output functionalities.
 In one version of